bytes4guru/python-project/README.md

 - Setting breakpoints and utilizing the PyDev debugger
 - Translating classic design patterns into Python 3.6 with a fun, terminal-based maze game
 - Creating a GUI weather application with Tkinter with API functionality
-- Writingwrite a Python Windows service that uses a scheduling mechanism to send out emails at set times
+- Writing a Python Windows service that uses a scheduling mechanism to send out emails at set times